-Based on a consensus opinion of the experts consulted, the options for treatment and prophylaxis for EU/EEA

-846 Member States to consider while updating the recommendations for influenza antivirals are summarised in Table 6.
-847 Although the available evidence of the current neuraminidase inhibitors is limited in scope (with regards to risk 848 groups and severe outcomes), and the estimates of effectiveness are modest, the expert consensus was that it is 849 sufficient to justify use of these medicines for providing protection against influenza disease, development and 850 duration of symptoms, and probably progression to severe outcomes.
+Based on a consensus opinion of the experts consulted regarding the evidence described above, the options for treatment and prophylaxis for EU/EEA Member States to consider in formulating new or updated recommendations for influenza antivirals are summarised in Table 6.
+Although the available evidence on the current neuraminidase inhibitors is limited in scope (with regard to risk groups and severe outcomes), and the estimates of effectiveness are modest, the expert consensus was that it is sufficient to justify use of these medicines for providing protection against the development of influenza disease, the duration of symptoms if disease develops, and probably also the progression to severe outcomes.

 A majority of EU Member States provide national public health recommendations for use of neuraminidase inhibitors to treat cases of severe or progressive influenza.
-The new observational data on mortality reduction in those hospitalised with influenza A(H1N1)pdm09 virus infection is supportive of this position, as well as the position expressed by WHO [5] [49] [50].
+In some cases these recommendations include recent reviews and updates, such as the UK Academy of Medical Sciences and Wellcome Trust 2015 guidance [51].
+The new observational data on mortality reduction in those hospitalised with influenza A(H1N1)pdm09 virus infection is supportive of this position, as well as the position expressed by WHO [5] [52] [53].
 The importance of further research to develop more effective influenza antivirals is emphasised, and any support and initiative in this area from EU/EEA Member States and the European Commission should be welcomed.